cncf/glossary/README.md

 All code contributions are under the Apache 2.0 license.
 Documentation is distributed under CC BY 4.0.

-## Setting up a local instance

-To improve the Cloud Native Glossary site itself, install a local copy with these instructions:
 ## Prerequisite - Hugo Installation
 [Create a Hugo site using the beautiful Ananke theme](https://gohugo.io/getting-started/quick-start/)